 It is okay if your child does not complete a level; it is all part of the process.
 However, if unsuccessful, they should repeat that same level the following day in the next practice session.

 What do you do if you cannot reach level G of the Pill Skills Beginner Kit?

 If level G cannot be reached, still recognize the success your child had and the progress made towards pill swallowing.
 Each level completed shows that you are improving and can swallow a variety of pill types.
 However, if extreme difficulties arise, consider consulting with a physician to see if there are any underlying medical conditions.

 What should I do if my child has failed multiple days in a row?

 If your child is struggling to complete a level, make sure you are trying the helpful hints.
 We suggest trying a specific helpful hint multiple times in a row before deeming it unsuccessful.
 If they still cannot pass a level, keep trying, as the repetition can make it easier.
+Reverting back to a previously passed level also helps build your child's confidence in learning this new skill.
 Also, make sure you are practicing the kit everyday; avoid missing days.
 Remember, this kit may not work for everyone, so after 30 days consider reaching out to your pediatrician.

 Can I just give the kit to my child to do alone?

 We recommend that you do the kit with your child.
 This way you can help encourage them and give positive feedback while learning this new skill.